laberning/openrowingmonitor/docs/attribution.md

 * Dave Vernooy's project description on [ErgWare](https://dvernooy.github.io/projects/ergware) has some good information on the maths involved in a rowing ergometer.

-* Nomath has done a very impressive [Reverse engineering of the actual workings of the Concept 2 PM5](https://www.c2forum.com/viewtopic.php?f=7&t=194719), including experimentally checking drag calculations.
+* Nomath has done a very impressive [Reverse engineering of the actual workings of the Concept 2 PM5](https://www.c2forum.com/viewtopic.php?f=7&t=194719), including experimentally checking drag calculations, which is at the base of our physics engine.

 * Bluetooth is quite a complex beast, luckily the Bluetooth SIG releases all the [Bluetooth Specifications](https://www.bluetooth.com/specifications/specs).